-If an overseas entity (OE) became registered proprietor of a qualifying estate (i.e. either a freehold or a leasehold estate granted for a term of more than seven years from the date of grant) in land in England and Wales pursuant to a Land Registry application made between 1 January 1999 and 31 July 2022 (both dates inclusive), it will be subject to the following obligations and restrictions in respect of that qualifying estate:
+If an overseas entity (OE) is the registered proprietor of a qualifying estate (i.e. either a freehold or a leasehold estate granted for a term of more than seven years from the date of grant) in land in England and Wales, it will (subject to very limited exceptions) have been required to register on the OE Register and title to the qualifying estate will be subject to an OE Restriction.